 When people think of adventure in Australia, they imagine trekking through the dry outback in rough conditions.
 But Australia also has an exotic, tropical side, for adventurers seeking more water-related or rainforest activities.

 Tropical North Queensland offers myriad of nature and activities that surpass all others, laying claim to the world’s longest reef, the oldest rainforest in the world, and the world’s oldest civilization.
-There are myriad of road trip opportunities.
+With over 4500 miles of coastline and beaches in Queensland, there are myriad of road trip opportunities.
 How can you top that?
 FYI, here’s some information on how to get your international driver’s license.

 You’ll run out of time before you run out of things to do as you discover Queensland.
 Here is a pictorial journal of 28 things that should not be missed.